-Because the timetable for an end to the outbreak remains unclear, manufacturers, distributors, and retailers in the food and beverage business are preparing to pursue long-term strategies that consider the economic environment, supply chain management strategies, and consumer buying patterns.
+More than a year after the start of the pandemic, the timetable for an end to the outbreak remains unclear.
+Manufacturers, distributors, and retailers in the food and beverage business continue to pursue long-term strategies that consider the economic environment, supply chain management strategies, and consumer buying patterns.

-A recent Nielsen article, “COVID-19: Tracking The Impact On FMCG, Retail and Media,” identifies long-term consumer behavioral shifts resulting from COVID-19 and outlines how food businesses can adapt.
+A 2020 Nielsen article, “COVID-19: Tracking The Impact On FMCG, Retail, and Media,” identifies long-term consumer behavioral shifts resulting from COVID-19 and outlines how food businesses can adapt.

 Emphasize Quality and Efficacy: Manufacturers, retailers, and other related industry players need to communicate why consumers should trust their products and supply chains.

 Deliver Supply Chain Transparency: Shoppers want complete transparency and details on safety measures taken along the way.
 Promoting a product’s local origins could help manufacturers and retailers reduce some consumer concerns.

 Leverage Technology: Companies that can leverage technology — by enabling seamless interactions through direct-to-consumer offerings — have the opportunity to earn consumer loyalty well after consumer concerns subside.

 In the wake of the pandemic, the likelihood of discord between consumer goods companies and retailers is rising.
 While government officials have reported no food supply shortage in the United States, much of how the supply chain has traditionally operated has changed.

 Many face-to-face negotiations have shifted to video and voice calls, making them more transactional.
 And the traditional retail supply chain, which typically consists of wholesalers, distribution centers, and retail stores, is offset by more online shopping, curbside drop-offs, and home deliveries.